310mc/https-310mc.github.io-tl/source/_posts/sub_story/hero_game.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-fufufu, chiaki— i mean, you over there! you must be the [boss] of the [heroes of justice], right~?
+fufufu, chiaki— i mean, you over there! you must be the [boss] of the [allies of justice], right~?

 i will start with [taking] you [down] first~♪